Renters' Rights Bill: overview and impact

 What this course covers

-This online training covers how the Renters' Rights Bill is expected to change the rental sector, including:
+This online training covers how the Renters' Rights Bill is expected to change the rental sector, including, but not limited to:

 the section 21 notice ban